dannteMich/learn_python/extra_lessons/clean_code/slides.md

 --

-- All rules have exceptions, and we didn't talk about everything.
+- We didn't talk about everything.
+- All rules have exceptions
 - Your company might have other guidelines.
 - Clean code maximizes readability (and thus maintainability). **NOT performance**.

---

-Interface inheritance vs implementation inheritance